Shortest paths in one-counter systems: Summary

-\begin{Append} \begin{proof} Take \OCA with a non-empty language and add self-loops with decrements to all final states: $(p, -1, p) \in T_{>0}$ for $p \in F$.
+\begin{proof} Take \OCA with a non-empty language and add self-loops with decrements to all final states: $(p, -1, p) \in T_{>0}$ for $p \in F$.
 Since the language of~\OCA is non-empty, some final configuration (in $F \times \N$) is reachable from some initial configuration (from $I \times \{0\}$); this implies that in the modified automaton, denoted by~$\OCA'$, a configuration $\beta = (p_\beta, 0)$, $p_\beta \in F$, is reachable from a configuration $\alpha = (p_\alpha, 0)$, $p_\alpha \in I$.
 Consider the shortest path in~$\OCA'$ between $\alpha$ and $\beta$: by Theorem~\ref{thm:main-thm}, its length is at most $14 n^2$.
-Take the shortest prefix of this path whose target has state from $F$; this path is a path in~\OCA.
-Since the label of the path cannot be longer than the path itself, the result follows. \end{proof} \end{Append}
+Take the shortest prefix of this path that contains a state from $F$; this path is a path in~\OCA.
+Since the label of the path cannot be longer than the path itself, the result follows.\end{proof}

-As a concrete example, one can deduce from Corollary~\ref{cor:automata} that any nondeterministic one-counter automaton that accepts the singleton unary language $\{ a^n \}$ ---a basic version of counting to~$n$--- must have at least $\MyOmega(\sqrt n)$ states.
+As a concrete example, from Corollary~\ref{cor:automata} it follows that any nondeterministic one-counter automaton that accepts the singleton unary language $\{ a^n \}$ ---a basic version of counting to~$n$--- must have at least $\MyOmega(\sqrt n)$ states.
 This lower bound is tight and shows that nondeterminism does not help to ``count to~$n$'', because \emph{deterministic} one-counter automata can also do this using $\MyTheta(\sqrt n)$ states~\cite{Chistikov14}.